unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/installation/readme.md

 	- [Tile Generator](../../../../download/#tile-generator): Creates the Julia set data and generates a set of tiles
 	- [Tile Quick Start Application](../../../../download/#tile-quick-start-application): Serves as an example application that you can quickly deploy after minimal modification
 2. Extract the contents of each file to your local machine.
-3. See the [Quick Start](../quickstart/) topic for information on configuring each packaged distribution.
+3. See the [Quick Start](../quick-start/) topic for information on configuring each packaged distribution.

 ## <a name="next-steps"></a> Next Steps ##

-For details on generating tile sets from raw data, see the [Tile Generation](../generation) topic.
+For a guide on quickly configuring and deploying an example Aperture application, see the [Quick Start](../quick-start) topic.